z/OS Resources Table

 The profiles view displays the RSE API and z/OSMF profiles defined in your Zowe Explorer team configuration file.
 To start accessing z/OS resources for a specific profile, click on the row of that profile.

-After clicking on a profile, a view is displayed that allows you to select a z/OS resource to access: MVS, USS, and JES.
-Clicking on one of these rows will load the MVS view, USS view, or JES view, respectively.
+After you click on a profile, a view is displayed that enables you to select a z/OS resource to access: MVS, USS, and JES.
+Click on one of these rows to load the MVS view, USS view, or JES view, respectively.

 MVS View